sweirich/pi-forall/compose.md

 This typechecking monad:
   - keeps track of the types of free variables
   - records the definitions of variables (like a delayed substitution)
-  - allows us to generate compiler errors and warnings
+  - allows us to generate errors and warnings
   - generates "fresh" variables for unbound